Hassaan Abdel Khalik

 Records Part Two -- Michigan holds four NCAA records heading into the 2010 Championships.
 U-M holds the standard in the 500-yard freestyle (Peter Vanderkaay - 4:08.60, 2006), 200-yard backstroke (Tyler Clary, 2009), 400-yard individual medley (Tyler Clary, 2009) and 1,650-yard freestyle (Chris Thompson - 14:26.62, 2001).

-Each U-M swimmer that has participated at a past NCAA Championship meet-- Chris Brady, Tyler Clary, Charlie Houchin, Dan Madwed, Alon Mandel and André Schultz -- has earned All-America honors.
+All-America All-Around -- Each U-M swimmer that has participated at a past NCAA Championship meet-- Chris Brady, Tyler Clary, Charlie Houchin, Dan Madwed, Alon Mandel and André Schultz -- has earned All-America honors.

 Back to Ohio State...Again -- For the fourth time this season, U-M is off to Columbus for an event.
 Michigan has already competed in the Big Ten Championships (Feb.
 24-27), a Big Ten quad meet (Jan.
 29-30) and the Ohio State Winter Invitational (Feb.
 13-14) at the McCorkle Aquatic Pavilion.
 The Maize and Blue will participate in almost as many events at Ohio State (four total) as all season at Canham Natatorium (six total).